nrennie/shakespeare/README.md

 ## Data

 The data is scraped from [shakespeare.mit.edu](https://shakespeare.mit.edu/), and processed into CSV format.
 The processing code can be found in the `R/functions.R` file.
+The website [shakespeare.mit.edu](https://shakespeare.mit.edu/) states that the HTML versions of the plays provided there are placed in the public domain, and the versions here follow suit.

 ### Works included